FlyAboveGrass/note/英语/文章/文章副本/Who was Brian Thompson, healthcare CEO gunned down in New York?.md

 But on 12 November, the justice department [sued to stop the merger](https://www.justice.gov/opa/pr/justice-department-sues-block-unitedhealth-groups-acquisition-home-health-and-hospice), alleging it would ====eliminate==== competition and “harm patients who receive home health and ====hospice==== services, ====insurers==== who contract for home health services, and nurses who provide home health and ====hospice==== services”.

-UnitedHealth [responded](https://www.unitedhealthgroup.com/newsroom/2024/2024-11-optum-responds-to-department-of-justice-lawsuit.html) that the merger would be "pro-competitive and further ====innovation==,== leading to improved patient outcomes and greater access to quality care".
+UnitedHealth [responded](https://www.unitedhealthgroup.com/newsroom/2024/2024-11-optum-responds-to-department-of-justice-lawsuit.html) that the merger would be "pro-competitive and further ====innovation==, leading to improved patient outcomes and greater access to quality care".
 It described the justice department suit as an "overreaching interpretation of the ====antitrust==== laws".

 Under President Joe Biden's administration, the justice department has stepped up its enforcement of US ====antitrust==== laws, which aim to prevent industrial ====monopolies==== and encourage competition between companies.